Gudradain/vue-select-option/README.md

 ### options

 The options for the select.
-It supports a list of strings or a                    list of objects.
+It supports a list of strings or                    list of objects.
 The objects support the following properties.

 | Property      | Information |
 | ------------- | ----------- |